Last Updated on August 9, 2023

 Come learn all about chickweed: a special and nutritious herb.
 This article will explore how to identify and harvest chickweed, the various medicinal benefits it offers, potential side effects, and several ways to dry and use it.
 Chances are, it might be growing right in your backyard or neighborhood already!

 Common chickweed is popular among foragers, homesteaders, herbalists, and native communities alike.
 It is especially useful for natural skincare, known to soothe rashes, itching and irritation.
 Growing wild at our new property, we love to use it to make healing topical salve!
-(Tutorial coming soon)
+(See the salve tutorial here)

 What is chickweed?